plant quick find clear

 Upload your photo here.

 Scented flat-headed yellow flowers bloom in mid-summer, followed by the production of aromatic seeds.
 Pick dill's fernlike leaves as needed for flavoring; they'll have the best flavor about the time the plant is flowering.
 Add fresh leaves to hot dishes just prior to serving because heating dissipates flavor.
-To preserve leaves, air-dry or freeze sprigs in air-tight bags.
+To preserve leaves, air-dry or freeze sprigs in airtight bags.
 To use frozen dill, do not thaw; snip stems directly into dishes.
 Harvest seeds in fall as they start to turn brown.
 Clip flower heads and suspend them, upside down, inside paper sacks, so dried seeds will fall into bags.
 Dill seeds can be used crushed or whole in bread, pickles, salad dressings, soups, and vinegar.
 Chopped dill is used in chicken dishes, deviled eggs, potato salad, tossed salad, tuna salad, and gravlax, a Nordic dish made with salmon.